-If you attempt to rescue a empty-charged battery using instructions in this article, you do so at your own risk.
-Also the longer you leave the battery discharged, the worse performance it becomes as internal resistance would start going up.
+If you attempt to rescue an empty-charged battery using instructions in this article, you do so at your own risk.
+Remember the longer you leave the battery over-discharged, the worse performance it becomes as internal resistance would start going up.

 So when this accident happened, the voltage of the over-discharged LiPo battery was measured at a total 1.9V (that’s 0.63V per cell).
 My charger couldn’t recognize the battery and I thought it might be damaged permanently.
 But then a friend told me that there could be a fix to my problem.

-My understanding is, as soon as we increase the voltage in each cell to a higher level (around 3V) by charging it up using a Ni-MH charger, your Lipo charger might recognize it again.
-So this is what I did, if you decided to give it a try, do it very carefully and do it at your own risk, I won’t be held responsible if you burn your house down.
+My understanding is, as soon as we increase the voltage in each cell to a higher level (above 3V per cell) by charging it up using a Ni-MH charger, your Lipo charger might recognize it again.
+So that was what I did, if you decided to give it a try, do it extremely carefully and do it at your own risk, I won’t be held responsible if you burn your house down. :D

 - I connected the main plug of my battery to the charger, and charge the Lipo with the lowest possible current, e.g. 0.1A.
 If you have to also set the charging voltage (I didn’t have to in my case), set it to the closest voltage to the nominal voltage of your LiPo pack. (i.e. 7.2v for 2S 7.4v pack, or 12v for 3S 11.1v pack).

-I then tested it with my LiPo charger, it finally recognized the recovered battery.
-I used the Lipo balance charging feature to charge up the Lipo battery to full capacity, and all seemed to work.
+After these steps, I then tested it with my LiPo charger, and it finally recognized the recovered battery.
+I used the Lipo balance charging feature to charge up the Lipo battery to full capacity, and it seemed to work.